AgentTorch/AgentTorch/docs/tutorials/integrating-with-beckn/index.md

 - Add more visualizations (plots/graphs/heatmaps/etc.)
 - Improve the data used for the simulation, reduce the number of random values.
+- Add more detailed logic to the substeps, i.e., seasonal fluctuation in energy generation and prices.
 - Include and run a sample beckn instance to pull fake data from.